 Dachau was liberated in 1945 by the US Army.
 After liberation, the camp was used by the US Army as an internment camp.
 It was also the site of the Dachau Trials for German war criminals, a site chosen for its symbolism.

 Address: Alte Römerstraße 75, 85221 Dachau, Germany

-That wraps up my guide to the historic nazi site sin Nuremberg.
+That wraps up my guide to the historic Nazi, WWI, and Third Reich sites and attractions in Nuremberg.
 You may enjoy these other travel guides and resources for Germany: